MCreator/MCreator/plugins/mcreator-localization/help/default/item_extension/item.md

-This is the item that will receive the properties.
+This is the target item of this extension.